CBeck96/AOO_2023/README.md

 | doParallel    | Used to run the code quicker                        |
 | foreach       | Used to run the code quicker                        |

-In each file for a R-function, the needed packages are mentioned.
+At the end of each R-file, for the functions, the packages uesd is listed below.

 ## Data description

 The study looks at individuals who are alive and healthy, with no prior diangose, in Denmark at the begining of 2004 or your 1'st, 5'th or 10'th birthday (Depending on the earliest age of onset of the diagnose) whatever comes later.
 The study ends at the end of 2021, diagnose, emigration or death.
-The data is prepared such it has the following columns.
+After cleaning the data, there is a data-set for each diagnose of intrest and it has the following columns.

 | Column number | Column name   | Description                                                                        |
 | ------------- | ------------- | ---------------------------------------------------------------------------------- |